-MRM Group, Inc. (“MRM”) is an SEC registered investment advisor and an independent management firm that is not affiliated with any parent organization.
+MRM Group, Inc. (“MRM”) is a state-registered investment advisor and an independent management firm that is not affiliated with any parent organization.
 Using quantitative selection methods, each MRM strategy searches within a well-defined universe of securities, using consistent investment criteria to identify attractive investments and create diversified portfolios.
-MRM seeks to provide long-term capital growth by generating above-market returns, protecting principal and managing volatility.
+MRM seeks to provide long-term capital growth.

 The portfolios do NOT use inverse or leveraged ETFs.
-Universe vehicles may change, from time to time, when approved by the principal of MRM Group at its sole discretion.
+Universe vehicles may change, from time to time, when approved by the principal of MRM Asset Allocation Group at its sole discretion.

+Effective Nov.
+1, 2016 the Dynamic Overlay benchmark was changed to Morningstar’s Tactical Allocation.
+The benchmark was applied retroactively to the beginning of the performance period, January 1, 2008.
+This change had the net effect of placing the Dynamic Overlay Model Portfolio in a more favorable light than would otherwise have been the case if we used the blended benchmark described below.
+Although this change had a favorable impact on the comparative effect on the model’s performance but we believe the change in benchmark more appropriately aligns with our Dynamic Overlay Strategy in that it is designed a tactical allocation rather than a static blended benchmark of 75% S&P 500 Index Total Return and 25% MSCI EAFE.
+Morningstar’s Tactical Allocation Category averages returns for the peer group based on the return of each fund within the group, for the period shown.
 The S&P 500 Index with dividends is an unmanaged composite of 500 large-capitalization companies whose data is obtained from the Standard & Poor’s website.
 S&P 500 is a registered trademark of McGraw-Hill, Inc. The MSCI EAFE Gross Index is a free float–adjusted market capitalization index that is designed to measure the equity market performance of developed markets, excluding the U.S. and Canada, with data from the MSCI website using price with reinvestment of dividends.
 The performance of blended benchmarks is shown for comparison because MRM uses securities which track indices related to these products.
+The Dow Jones US Select Dividend Index comprises 100 stocks and aims to represent the U.S.’s leading stocks by dividend yield.
 An investment cannot be made directly into an index.

 Valuations are computed and performance is reported in U.S. dollars.
 Client performance may differ based upon the structure of a particular investment program.
 For example, some programs are structured as wrap fee programs in which trading costs and brokerage commissions are included in one all-inclusive wrapped fee.
 As such, these costs may be higher than if the client were to pay trading costs and brokerage commissions separately.
 The standard management fee is 2.0%.
 Deviation from the model’s diversified structure may result in different risk, return, and diversification characteristics and would therefore not be representative of the models.